gboeing/cv/README.md

 # Academic CV

 This repo contains my academic CV, available as a [PDF](cv-gboeing.pdf).
-It uses a LaTeX template [class](academiccv.cls) I developed for academic CVs that generally conforms to Karen Kelsky's guidelines, with some tweaks for clearer information presentation and nicer typography.
+It generally conforms to Karen Kelsky's guidelines, with some tweaks for clearer information presentation and nicer typography.